TexMExLab/UTAustin_CMBSummerSchool/README.md

 ### Windows Recommendations

+* Anaconda has issues with installing Class (10 points to whoever can sort that out).
+Alternative approach that has worked for some is installing WSL, Windows Subsystem for Linux, and installing relevant packages there.
 * Install Anaconda https://www.anaconda.com/download
 * Open the CMB school notebooks using Jupyter Lab or Jupyter applications on Anaconda navigator.
 (Jupyter Lab allows many notebooks to be open at once on a single browser tab.)